emperorofmars/ava_base_setup/readme.md

 * Split up your animator controllers, menus and parameters into appropriate pieces.
 * For each partial controller, create a `AVA/VRChat/Behaviours/Animator Controller` Component and reference the relevant bits there.
 * Profit!

-If the mesh with the face-tracking blendshapes is not named `Body`, add the `AVA/VRChat/Face Tracking Producer` component and specify the face mesh.

 ## FAQ
 * Who is this for?\